The Schools, Lights and Rights project is based around three main themes :

 – Schools: electrical installation for schools or drop-in centres;

-– Lights: distribution of portable solar lamps
+– Lights: distribution of portable solar lamps;

 Role of the ENGIE Foundation

-The ENGIE Foundation launched the Schools, Lights and Rights project as part of COP21 in 2015, with its long-standing partner La Voix de l’Enfant (The Voice of the Child).
-The starting point was to bring together the Foundation’s two priority areas – access to energy for all and the protection of vulnerable children – within a single flagship programme.
-Schools, Lights and Rights has been allocated support over three years.
+The ENGIE Foundation initiated the “Schools, Lights and Rights” project in 2015 as part of COP21, with its long-term partner La Voix De l’Enfant (The Child’s Voice).
+The starting point was to combine the Foundation’s two priority themes – access to energy for all and the protection of at-risk children – within a single flagship programme.
+Support has been pledged for Schools, Lights and Rights over three years.

 The first pilot programme was launched a few weeks after COP21, at Masiphathisane Primary School in South Africa, with the support of Valued Citizens Initiative, a member of the La Voix De l’Enfant network.